yvnvii/hack-the-planet/docs/pages/proposals.md

 ### Getting started
-Once your project pre-proposal is approved you can begin to create your project repository.
-To do this, change the name of your `project` repo to a new name representing what you want your project to be called.
+Assuming that your mini-project will be the springboard for your final project you can begin to create you can begin by changing the name of your `mini-project` repo to a new name representing what you want your project to be called (if you haven't already done so).
 This can be done from the settings page of the repo on GitHub.

 Once you have changed the name of your repo you can now clone it to your laptop, or if you have already done so, you can continue to use your existing clone (it can handle keeping up with the name change).
-You can now add the following files and folders to create your starting project file structure, with all files and folders renamed as you would like.
+If you have not already done so, you can now add the following files and folders to create your starting project file structure, with all files and folders renamed as you would like.

 ```
 project/